lukehsiao/poetry-udeps/README.md

 `poetry-udeps` is inspired by [`cargo-udeps`](https://github.com/est31/cargo-udeps) and is a tool for finding unused dependencies in a [Poetry](https://python-poetry.org/)-based Python project.
 That is, finding unused dependencies in `pyproject.toml`.

+Python dependencies do not always map 1:1 with their package names.
+Consequently, it is _likely_ that you will see false positives.
+Hopefully, the list of positives is small enough for this tool to be useful, and to be easy to manually audit.

+Additional name mappings can be added to [`src/name_map.rs`](src/name_map.rs) to improve accuracy.

 ## Install